-Poha is one of the famous Indian breakfast and consists of flattened rice, some vegetables, and peanuts.
+Poha is one of the famous Indian breakfast that is made using flattened rice.

 There are a lot of variants to poha like kanda poha, kanda batata poha, Batata Poha, Indori poha, Gujrati poha.